ibm-cloud-docs/CDN/https-faq.md

 {: #if-i-use-a-san-certificate-type-for-my-cdn-can-i-still-use-the-cname-for-access-to-my-service}
 {:faq}

-No. For the SAN certificate,, you can use only the custom domain to access the content from the origin.
+No. For the SAN certificate, you can use only the custom domain to access the content from the origin.

 ## Are all of my IBM Cloud CDN domains added into one certificate?
 {: #are-all-of-my-ibm-cloud-cdn-domains-added-into-one-certificate}